apache/buildstream/doc/source/format_project.rst

-Local plugins are expected to be found in a subdirectory of the actual BuildStream project. :mod:`Element <buildstream.element>` and :mod:`Source <buildstream.source>` plugins should be stored in separate directories to avoid namespace collisions.
+Local plugins are expected to be found in a subdirectory of the actual BuildStream project. :mod:`Element <buildstream.element>` and :mod:`Source <buildstream.source>` plugins should be stored in separate directories to avoid namespace collisions, you can achieve this by specifying a separate *origin* for sources and elements.

-The versions of local plugins are largely immaterial since they are revisioned along with the project by the user, usually in a VCS like git.
-However, for the sake of consistency with other plugin loading origins we require that you specify a version, this can always be ``0`` for a local plugin.

 .. code:: yaml